What is the background to the new rules?

 IG firmly supports the implementation of robust and proportionate measures to improve client outcomes across the industry.

 We’re here to help you navigate through these changes and continue enabling you to make the most of opportunities in the world’s financial markets.
-ASIC’s new measures are similar to regulations applied in Europe, Singapore and Japan, and IG remains focused and committed to empowering traders in Australia.
+ASIC’s measures are similar to regulations applied in Europe, Singapore and Japan, and IG remains focused and committed to empowering traders in Australia and New Zealand.

 We will continue to operate to the highest regulatory standards and are well placed to adapt and thrive in this regulatory environment.

 Pro clients will not be affected by these changes